 DOWNLOAD (PDF) INFO SHEET: Perlite as High-Temperature Insulation

-Expanded perlite makes an ideal non-combustible, inorganic aggregate filler for sprayed-on fire protection plasters and coatings.
-Light and frothy, perlite particles are loaded with insulating pockets of air.
-Having been expanded from its raw ore form at a high temperature, perlite can withstand temperatures from 1600 to 2000ºF before reaching its softening point.
+Expanded perlite makes an ideal non-combustible (per ASTM E136), inorganic aggregate filler for sprayed-on fire protection coatings and plasters.
+Such spray-applied, fire-resistant materials are typically used to insulate structural steel to prevent failure that might result from rapidly rising temperatures.
+Perlite particles are extremely lightweight, frothy mineral bubble clusters that are readily compatible with cementitious and other SFRM formulations.
+Having been flash-expanded from its graded, raw ore form at high temperature, perlite can withstand temperatures from 1600 to 2000ºF before reaching its softening point.
+The fusion point is 2300 to 2450ºF.

-The carious available expanded grades provide a particle size to best fit the foam carrier and the application.
-Perlite has been used for insulative, fire-resistant plasters and spray-on coatings since the 1940s, with well-documented results and proven mix designs.
+The various available expanded grades provide particle size options to best fit the carrier and the application, with gradation (particle size) having only a minor effect on the insulative value.
+Perlite has been used for insulative, fire-resistant plasters and spray-on cementitious coatings since the 1940s, with well-documented results and proven mix designs.
+Performance specifics depend greatly on the design, installation, and the materials used.

-Applications include interior structural steel framing such as columns, beams, and girders, steel decking for floors and roofs, and cemetitious spray-and-trowel plaster for walls and ceilings.
+Applications include interior structural steel framing such as columns, beams, and girders, steel decking for floors and roofs, and cementitious spray-and-trowel plaster for walls and ceilings.

 Insulative Perlite Concrete